 - Press the tofu (see note), then slice the block in half.
 Make thin slices of the tofu.

 - Cover and marinate for at least one hour.
 Once done marinating, heat up a skillet over medium heat and drizzle with sesame oil.
-Remove half of tofu slices and transfer to skillet, reserving as much as the marinade as possible.
+Remove half of the tofu slices and transfer to skillet, reserving as much as the marinade as possible.
 Place strips in an even layer with room for them to fry.

 - Pour enough of the marinade onto the tofu just to cover, allowing some of the vegetables to cook along with the tofu.

 - Let cook until most of the marinade has reduced, and the bottoms of the tofu slices are a nice caramel brown.
-Flip tofu strips and cook until other side turns brown.
+Flip tofu strips and cook until the other side turns brown.
 Transfer to a plate when the tofu is done.

 - Repeat with second batch of tofu.

 - While the skillet is hot, add olive oil and sliced onions.
 Cook until tender.
 Add sliced peppers.
 Cook until the peppers are tender and the onions are caramelized.

 - Slice one hoagie roll in half lengthwise and slather on some chili garlic sauce.
 Top each side of the bread with Daiya cheese and broil until cheese is melted (about 5 mins).
 Pile on Bulgogi, Sautéed Onions and Peppers, and more chili garlic sauce.